 2022 COVID-19 Supplemental Sick Leave

 On Sept.
 30, 2021, California’s Supplemental Paid Sick Leave (SPSL) expired.
 In February 2022, the Governor renewed this law and made it effective retroactively to Jan.
 1, 2022.
-This law provides employees with a brand-new bank of up to 80 hours total of supplemental paid sick leave for COVID-related reasons, divided into two banks of up to 40 hours each
+This law provides employees with a brand-new bank of up to 80 hours total of supplemental paid sick leave for COVID-related reasons, divided into two banks of up to 40 hours each.
+On Sept.
+29, 2022 the Governor again extended the law to Dec.
+31, 2022.

 - the employee is under a COVID-19 quarantine or isolation period based on a governmental order or guidelines;